Updated privacy overview -

 Account identity

-If you sign in, AIChemy stores the account identity needed to run authenticated features; prompt content and provider credentials are not retained as account profile data.
+If you sign in, AIChemy stores the account identity needed to run authenticated features, plan checks, and support/admin workflows.
+Prompt content and provider credentials are not treated as account profile fields.

 User-controlled